-The Hamilton 2.0 dashboard, a project of the Alliance for Securing Democracy at the German Marshall Fund of the United States, provides a summary analysis of the narratives and topics promoted by the Russian government and Russian state-funded media on Twitter, YouTube, broadcast television (RT), and state-sponsored news websites.
-The purpose of the dashboard is to increase our understanding of the focus and spread of Russian government messaging across various information mediums.
+The Hamilton 2.0 dashboard, a project of the Alliance for Securing Democracy at the German Marshall Fund of the United States, provides a summary analysis of the narratives and topics promoted by Russian and Chinese government officials and state-funded media on Twitter, YouTube, state-sponsored news websites, and via official diplomatic statements at the United Nations.
+The purpose of the dashboard is to increase our understanding of the focus and spread of Russian and Chinese government messaging across various information mediums.
 The data provided here is intended to be a starting point for in-depth analysis; in short, this dashboard provides the questions, not the answers.

 Hamilton 2.0 will continue to evolve and expand its features.
 Future iterations of the dashboard will include more advanced search functions and expand to monitor the messaging of other nation states.
 It is our hope that this project will empower researchers studying nation-state information campaigns and the broader information ecosystem.
 Click here to read FAQs and the methodology behind the dashboard.

 Version 2.0 of Hamilton 68 displays outputs from sources that we can directly attribute to the Russian or Chinese governments or their various news and information channels.
 These channels and accounts often engage with topics, hashtags, URLs, and people that are in no way affiliated with the Russian or Chinese governments.
 It would therefore be INCORRECT to, without further analysis, label anyone or anything that appears on the dashboard as being connected to Russian or Chinese propaganda.